SAP-archive/teched2021-DEV161/README.md

 ## Overview

 This session introduces attendees to the new SAP Business Application Studio perspective for Low-Code developemnt.
-Also we will cover the basic app developement using SAP AppGyver.
+Also we will cover the basic app development using SAP AppGyver.
 ## The use case
 The use case we will cover in this sesssion is that we implement a solution for a new startup which enables customers to book superheroes for their birthday parties, team meetings or to support in your fight against the local neighbourhood villian.
 Therefore, we need to provide a way to store our business data: available heroes to rent, customers and bookings.
 At the same time, we have different users we need to care about: the backoffice users, who maintain the list of heroes we have under contract as well as to get insights into the orders.
 On the other side, we have the customers who should use our mobile-first approach and should be enabled to browse our catalog of heroes as well as place orders.